earthstar-project/willow-js/README.md

   field of `ReconciliationSendFingerprint` and `ReconciliationAnnounceEntries`
 - 🌶🌶 Make `WgpsMessenger`'s resources user configurable (currently guarantees
   effectively infinite memory to the other peer).
+- 🌶🌶 Add events to `WgpsMessenger` so that the progress of a sync session can be tracked.
+- 🌶🌶 Make `WgpsMessenger` able to add and remove `ReadAuthorisation` during a sync session.
 - 🌶🌶🌶 Post-reconciliation forwarding of messages using a push-lazy-push multicast tree (plumtree), `DataSetMetadata`, and `DataSendEntry`.
 - 🌶🌶🌶 Make WgpsMessenger intelligently free handles no longer in use via